My work is reproduced

 Uses abroad

-ADAGP members are represented throughout the world thanks to sister societies that manage copyright on their territories based on their own scales of payment.
+ADAGP members are represented throughout the world thanks to sister societies that manage copyright on their territories, based on their own scales of payment.

 See list of sister societies